microsoft/ApplicationInsights-dotnet/troubleshooting/Ingestion/Readme.md

 ## Fiddler

-A tool such as Fiddler can be used to record the raw traffic between the SDK and Ingestion Service.
+A tool such as Fiddler can be used to inspect raw HTTPS data from an app integrated with SDK to Ingestion Service.

 ## Networking